 Making a virtual event feel like a live event is not as hard as it may seem.
 Digital platforms are more powerful and continue to offer more tools.
 We’ll follow up about that later.
-In the meanwhile, here are some handy tips for creating seamless, inspiring and impactful online events for your organization.
+In the meanwhile, here are some handy tips for creating seamless, inspiring and impactful webinars for your organization.

 KNOW YOUR TECHNOLOGY

 Before your event, get to know your digital platform.
 Run multiple tests with colleagues in advance, ask for their feedback and tweak until you get it right.
 You might even create a user-friendly tech guide for your attendees and guests.
-This key step will optimize your chances for a seamless, blip-free meeting and preserve your company’s reputation.
+This key step will optimize your chances for a seamless, blip-free webinar and preserve your company’s reputation.

 ENSURE YOUR CONTENT HAS VALUE